DanielPollithy/GIAnT/docs/sphinx/Guides.rst

 Data scheme in neo4j
 --------------------

-The TransliterationApplication can be seen as a Graphical Image Annotation Tool that stores your data in Neo4j.
+The GIAnT can be seen as a Graphical Image Annotation Tool that stores your data in Neo4j.
 So you get all of the advantages graph databases have.

 Access to your neo4j database is usually at this local url: http://127.0.0.1:7474